AFLplusplus/AFLplusplus/README.md

 In this final step we fuzz the target.
-There are not that many useful options to run the target - unless you want to use many CPU cores for the fuzzing, which will make the fuzzing much more useful.
+There are not that many useful options to run the target - unless you want to use many CPU cores/threads for the fuzzing, which will make the fuzzing much more useful.

 If you just use one CPU for fuzzing, then you are fuzzing just for fun and not seriously :-)